Last Updated on

 Let’s look at the options for how to invest in stocks in Canada.

-Discount brokerages, such as Questrade or Virtual Brokers, provide an excellent online trading platform for DIY investors to buy and sell securities on their own instead of relying on a human broker to execute transactions.
+Discount brokerages, such as Questrade, provide an excellent online trading platform for DIY investors to buy and sell securities on their own instead of relying on a human broker to execute transactions.
 The fees for discount brokerages are rock bottom and the best bang for your buck – but the catch is that you have to build your portfolio yourself.

 With a little know-how, DIY investors can take advantage of: